Rebelde (song): Live performances

 RBD performed the song on television and radio stations to promote the telenovela Rebelde during 2004.
 It was also included on all of their concert series, starting with the Tour Generación RBD where the song was the opening and closing number, with a Cumbia version performed during 2005 and a rock version during 2006 and 2007.
 The live albums Tour Generación RBD En Vivo and its DVD, and Live in Hollywood with its video counterpart, were recorded and released during the first two years.
-"Rebelde" is was the opener in the former, while its Cumbia version was the closing number.
 The latter featured the song on the "Medley Rebelde", performed alongside "Sólo Quédate En Silencio" and "Sálvame".
 During the concerts in Brazil, RBD performed a Portuguese rock version of the song to close the shows.
 The DVD Live in Rio, filmed in 2006 and released in 2007, contains a performance of this version.

 "Rebelde" was performed by the group during the Tour Celestial, Empezar Desde Cero World Tour, and Tour del Adiós; three concerts from these tours spawned the 2007 CD and DVD Hecho en España, and the DVDs Live in Brasília and Tournée do Adeus, both recorded in 2008 and released in 2009.
-The version in Live in Brasília features mostly Portuguese lyrics.
-Christian starts his post-chorus in Spanish before switching at the end, while on the pre-chorus, he again sings in Spanish with Dulce' Portuguese; Maite sings her post-chorus in Spanish, and the choruses features the members each singing in one of the languages.
+The performance in Live in Brasília is a mix of both versions.
+Anahí has the public sing her solo while Alfonso sings his part and the pre-chorus in Portuguese.
+Christian sings his post-chorus in both languages before he and Dulce perform the second verse in Portuguese; Dulce continues the pre-chorus in the same language while Christian switches to Spanish.
+Maite sings her post-chorus in Spanish, and the choruses features the members each singing in one of the languages.

 RBD sang the song at the end of their Ser O Parecer: The Global Virtual Union live show in December 2020.
 Dulce María and Alfonso Herrera both missed the concert due to personal reasons, and Christopher and Maite sang their solos.
-With Dulce's return, the band performed the song as the closing number on their 2023 Soy Rebelde Tour, where the intro featured the members, dressed in the uniforms from the telenovela, taking the red blazers from their mannequins and putting them on before starting the song.
-Herrera's absence caused Christopher to once again perform his lines during the shows.
+With Dulce's return, the band performed the song as the closing number on their 2023 Soy Rebelde Tour, where the intro featured the members, dressed in newly made uniforms from the telenovela, taking the red blazers from their mannequins and putting them on before starting the song.
+Alfonso's absence caused Christopher to once again perform his lines during the tour.

 Other versions

-On October 2021, the main cast of the Mexican 2022 Netflix series Rebelde released a cover version of the song, included on the album Rebelde la Serie (Official Soundtrack).
+In October 2021, the main cast of the Mexican 2022 Netflix series Rebelde released a cover version of the song, included on the album Rebelde la Serie (Official Soundtrack).

-Mexican rock music group Moderatto released on 18 August 2022, a version of "Rebelde" in collaboration with Brazilian singer Paula Fernandes.
+Mexican rock music group Moderatto released a version of "Rebelde" on 18 August 202,2 in collaboration with Brazilian singer Paula Fernandes.
 The song was released as the seventh single from the album Rockea Bien Duro (2022), recorded in homage to RBD.